polyhome/polyhome/docs/configuration/json/cards.json.md

 ## commands

 This is where the magic of the Card happens.
 Every Element has a defined set of triggers it can use.
 The `ph-toggle-btn` only has a single one; toggle.
 Given the above example, you are telling the Element that for the `toggle` trigger, it should fire the `living-room_light_toggle` command.

+For more on toggles, read the dedicated section [here](../cards/triggers.md)